 Generally speaking, all regions have a plethora of public, semi-public or even private business support services.
-Unfortunately, competition in this field is frequently sterile and leads to confusion rather than innovation and dynamism.
+Unfortunately, competition in this field is frequently sterile and leads to confusion rather than eco innovation and dynamism.

-Regional development strategies cannot afford to overlook the need to objectively evaluate whether the services provided by each intermediary organization are adjusted to the true needs of Eco Commerce and businesses on the one hand and to the requirements of business creators on the other hand.
+Regional development strategies cannot afford to overlook the need to objectively evaluate whether the services provided by each intermediary organization are adjusted to the true needs of eco business and eco entrepreneurs on the one hand and to the requirements of business creators on the other hand.
 Eco Commerce Hubs demonstrate their ability to identify true business needs, as opposed to obvious or expressed needs.
 They should demonstrate their ability to provide the right services pursuant of the agreed regional strategy.